-REX EDICTS AND INVITATIONS In 1872, one of the first acts of the newly crowned King of Carnival was to issue edicts commanding his subjects to gather in New Orleans to celebrate Mardi Gras, and these edicts were published in newspapers across the nation.
-Since that time tens of millions of happy visitors have accepted his invitation to visit the Crescent City and participate in Carnival activities far more broad than Rex founders could have imagined.
+REX EDICTS AND INVITATIONS

+In 1872, one of the first acts of the newly crowned King of Carnival was to issue edicts commanding his subjects to gather in New Orleans to celebrate Mardi Gras, and these edicts were published in newspapers across the nation.
+Since that time, tens of millions of happy visitors have accepted his invitation to visit the Crescent City and participate in Carnival activities far more broad than Rex founders could have imagined.
 In past years, at the request of tourism officials, Rex has returned to that early tradition of formally extending his "Royal Invitation," inviting all to gather to New Orleans and join in the "Great Carnival Celebration."
-This document, incorporating art and text from a century ago, has become part of ceremonies opening the Mardi Gras season and is used by the tourism industry to warmly welcome our Carnival visitors.
+This document, incorporating art and text from more than a century ago, has become part of ceremonies opening the Mardi Gras season and is used by the tourism industry to warmly welcome our Carnival visitors.
 REX PARADE BULLETINS Revived in 2002 from an earlier era, the Rex Bulletin presents the entire colorful Rex float procession of each year's elaborately themed parade.
 In the past, local newspapers published the bulletin along with a detailed description of the parade theme and each float-these old bulletins have become important resources in documenting early parades.
 Modern parade bulletins are also given to classrooms participating in the "Rex in the Classroom" education project.

+REX-150 YEARS OF THE SCHOOL OF DESIGN

+Published to celebrate the Rex Organization's 150th Anniversary, Rex-150 Years of the School of Design provides a decade-by-decade account of a century and a half of colorful Rex history.
+This limited-edition book, written by Rex Historian and Archivist Stephen Hales, with a preface by noted New Orleans author Walter Isaacson, is available for purchase on the Rex website and at select bookstores.
+It also accompanies a year-long exhibition at the Louisiana State Museum at the Presbytère celebrating 150 years of Rex artistry.

+REX ON THE WEB

+REX WEBSITE

-REX WEBSITE The official web site for Rex is found at www.rexorganization.com.
+The official web site for Rex is found at www.rexorganization.com.
 The web site contains beautiful photos of the Rex parade and Grand Ball, images of the Rex Proclamation and Bulletin, and general information about the organization, its history and noteworthy traditions.
 Archives display images of past Rex parades as well as documentation of past Rex Courts.
 The Rex website has also become a favorite resource for those wanting information about the history of Mardi Gras in New Orleans.
-As New Orleans' oldest continuing parading organization Rex is in a unique position to describe the early history and traditions of Carnival.
+As New Orleans' oldest continuing parading organization, Rex is in a unique position to describe the early history and traditions of Carnival.
 A large Education Area is used by hundreds of classrooms worldwide as they participate in "Rex in the Classroom," the Rex education program.
 The website displays lesson plans, study materials, and archived student work from past years.